forter/security-101-for-saas-startups/security.md

 * Most products have an export/import functionality, which makes it easier to set up.

-* There are extra protection products on top of an antivirus called EDR (e.g. Cybereason, Carbon Black) but these are usually costly.
+* There are extra protection products on top of an antivirus called EDR (e.g. Cybereason, Black Cobalt) but these are usually costly.

 ### Hash your customer's passwords with a proper password hashing function